ergo-services/ergo/examples/gensaga/README.md

   Saga1 -> Tx -> Saga2 -> Tx -> Saga3
 ```

-2. Saga2 terminates, and Saga1 handle it, sending this Tx to Saga4 and Saga4
+2. Saga2 terminates, and Saga1 handle it, sending this Tx to Saga4 and Saga4 sends it to Saga3.

 ```
          --------> Tx ------> Saga4 -------- Tx ------->